Delta-XZ/Bad-apple-python/README.txt

 dont touch filenum as it allows us to save the files without overwriting

-only touch the quoted areas in fileName at lines 33 and 34 the cols and scale are setup to take up the IDLE window (Width = 80, Height = 60)
+only touch the quoted areas in fileName at lines 33 and 34 the cols and scale are setup to take up the IDLE window (Width = 118, Height = 59)

+step 3.

+using badappledisplay.py, we can read these text files and print them to the console. time.sleep should be 0.014999... to get the program to run exactly 219 seconds (Length of the original video)

+step 4.

+run in python IDLE
+i wrote this in 3.9.1 so it might break in the future

+sources:
+python IDLE: python.org
+ascii.py source code: https://www.geeksforgeeks.org/converting-image-ascii-image-python/
+ffmpeg: ffmpeg.org/